stromblyfreytag/dbp-workflow-service/README.md

 <h2>Startup</h2>
 Compile and begin the process, then follow the instructions that are printed after it starts up.
 Output should be something like the following:
-<code>Open for business!
+> Open for business!
+>

-Begin by calling scan: http://localhost:8080/scan
+> Begin by calling scan: http://localhost:8080/scan
-Or for a failing case, by calling scan: http://localhost:8080/scan?assetToFail=asset2</code>
+> Or for a failing case, by calling scan: http://localhost:8080/scan?assetToFail=asset2</code>